usfomicshub/usfomicshub.github.io/Workshops/Microbiome_Workshop_Materials/index.md

 ### Presentation Slides

 Day one of this workshop focuses on an overview of available methods and best-practice considerations for experimental design in microbiome studies.
 You can download the individual presentations for each topic in the agenda below.
+The full agenda can be downloaded [here](https://github.com/usfomicshub/usfomicshub.github.io/raw/master/Workshops/Microbiome_Workshop_Materials/precourse/3_Day_Microbiome_Analysis_Training_Agenda_April_2021.pdf)

 *NOTE*: Speakers may change with each workshop event.
 Presentation slides from every workshop are still listed here.